HenningUe/iphoto-downloader/docs/SPEC.md

   runtime requirements.

 6.2. **Credentials Manager Executable Packaging**
-- Build a standalone (single file) Windows .exe and a Linux executable using PyInstaller for the manage_credentials executable, which is based on #manage_credentials.py as first entry point.
+- Build a standalone (single file) Windows .exe and a Linux executable using PyInstaller for the iphoto_downloader_credentials executable, which is based on #manage_credentials.py as first entry point.
 - The app shall have the image #iphoto-downloader-credentials.png as App icon
 - The Linux build must be statically linked if possible, or provide clear runtime requirements.